leicesterhackspace/leicester-hackspace-web/content/join-us.md

 ## OK, I’m in! {.header}
 Great!
 But hold on just a moment there before you fully commit.
 Prospective members should first come along to one of our [open days on Tuesday evenings](/diary).
-You can just turn up between 7 and 9pm, please let us know if you plan to visit by email [membership@leicesterhackspace.org.uk](mailto:membership@leicesterhackspace.org.uk) so we can make sure someone's prepared to show you around.
+You can just turn up between 7pm and 9pm, but please let us know if you plan to visit by email [membership@leicesterhackspace.org.uk](mailto:membership@leicesterhackspace.org.uk) so we can make sure someone is prepared to show you around.

 You'll get the opportunity to have a look at the space, see what equipment we have available, chat with current members and confirm that you want to join.